JoaoLopesF/SerialDebug/README.md

 Note: this library is not depending on this software, you can use default serial monitor of Arduino IDE, or another program.

+Why this app is an freeware and not open source ?

+This app is based in my another commercial projects, through the serial port, control devices with the Arduino.

 __SerialDebugApp__ is a serial monitor, made for this library: